aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/birkhot-hashahar/ribon-haolamim-a-paraliturgical-reflection-by-rabbi-shoshana-meira-friedman.html.md

 <hr />

-Rabbi Shoshana Meira's paraliturgical interpretation of Ribon haOlamim (a/k/a <em>kabbalat ol malkhut shamayim</em>), is published in her <a href="https://opensiddur.org/compilations/siddurim/morning-siddur/jewish-prayer-as-shame-resilience-practice-siddur-vlo-nevosh-by-rabbi-shoshana-friedman/">Siddur v'lo Nevosh</a> (2014).
+Rabbi Shoshana Meira's paraliturgical interpretation of Ribon haOlamim (a/k/a <em>kabbalat ol malkhut shamayim</em>), was first published in her <a href="/?p=9556">Siddur v'lo Nevosh</a> (2014).
 Linear correspondence between the Hebrew source and the English by Aharon Varady.

 <h3>Source(s)</h3>